-(a) The following standards are to be used, as applicable, in evaluating the device's compliance with Part 2 of IAC Code Set Volume 4:

-(i) in accordance with the process defined in AS 2805.14.1 for the semiformal methodology and using the requirements and processes specified in Part 2 and Part 3 of this Volume; or

-(ii) if the device is a Key Loading and Transfer device and has been evaluated and determined to be compliant with PCI HSM version 3 or later, application can be made to add the device to the Approved Devices List:

-(iii) if the device is a Security Control Module and has been evaluated and determined to be compliant with PCI HSM version 3 or later, application can be made to evaluate its compliance with clause 2.4.10 of this volume, such examination to be undertaken in accordance with the process defined in AS 2805.14.1 for the semi-formal methodology;

-(iv) if the device has been evaluated and determined to be compliant with a version of PCI PTS listed in Annexure B, application can be made to evaluate its compliance with the requirements in Part 2 of this Volume using Annexure B, such examination to be undertaken in accordance with the process defined in AS 2805.14.1 for the semiformal methodology;
+- Amended The following standards are to be used, as applicable, in evaluating the (a) device's compliance with Part 2 of IAC Code Set Volume 4: - (i) in accordance with the process defined in AS 2805.14.1 for the semiformal methodology and using the requirements and processes specified in Part 2 and Part 3 of this Volume; or - Amended (ii) if the device is a Key Loading and Transfer device and has been evaluated and determined to be compliant with PCI HSM version 3 or later, application can be made to add the device to the Approved Devices List; - Amended (iii) if the device is a Security Control Module and has been evaluated and determined to be compliant with PCI HSM version 3 or later, application can be made to evaluate its compliance with clause 2.4.10 of this volume, such examination to be undertaken in accordance with the process defined in AS 2805.14.1 for the semiformal methodology; - Last amended (iv) if the device has been evaluated and determined to be compliant effective 1.1.20 with a version of PCI PTS listed in Annexure B, application can be made to evaluate its compliance with the requirements in Part 2 of this Volume using Annexure B, such examination to be undertaken in accordance with the process defined in AS 2805.14.1 for the semiformal methodology;

+PART 3 DEVICE APPROVALS

+- (b) When assessing an approval application for a SPoC solution variations to the Device Approval Process are to be applied, as necessary and relevant, to facilitate its application to SPoC solutions.
+Such variations include but are not limited to: - references to 'Device Approval Applicant' are to be read as 'SPoC Solution Approval Applicant' and references to 'device', 'cryptographic device' and 'SCD' are to be read as references to 'SPoC solution'; - (ii) references to 'Device Security Standards' and 'Device Evaluation FAQs' are to be read as 'SPoC Solution Standards' detailed in Part 2.9 above and the SPoC FAQs listed on AusPayNet's website; - (iii) references to the process for accreditation to perform Secure Cryptographic Device (SCD) security testing are to be read, as relevant, to references to the process for accreditation to perform SPOC solution testing; and - (iv) an approved SPoC Solution Test Laboratory will be listed on the AusPayNet website as a SPoC Solution Approved Evaluation Facility. - (c) When assessing an approval application for a CPoC Solution variations to the Device Approval Process are to be applied, as necessary and relevant, to facilitate its application to CPoC Solutions.
+Such variations include but are not limited to: - references to 'Device Approval Applicant' are to be read as 'CPoC Solution Approval Applicant' and references to 'device', 'cryptographic device' and 'SCD' are to be read as references to 'CPoC Solution'; - (ii) references to 'Device Security Standards' and 'Device Evaluation FAQs' are to be read as 'CPoC Solution Standards' detailed in Part 2.10 above and the CPoC FAQs listed on AusPayNet's website; - (iii) references to the process for accreditation to perform Secure Cryptographic Device (SCD) security testing are to be read, as relevant, to references to the process for accreditation to perform CPoC solution testing.

-(b) When assessing an approval application for a SPoC solution variations to the Device Approval Process are to be applied, as necessary and relevant, to facilitate its application to SPoC solutions.
+- Inserted (d) When assessing an approval application for a non-standard POI effective 1.7.19 Technology, variations to the Device Approval Process are to be applied, as necessary and relevant, to facilitate its application to non-standard POI Technology.
 Such variations include but are not limited to: